Learn how to build a programmatic SEO site nocode for less than $70 a month with Webflow (and other tools).

 It's never too early to think about how you are going to make money from your content and organic traffic.
 Below are some methods for monetizing your programmatic SEO site:

 By adding display ads you are making a trade off with your site's UX.
 And since almost everyone and their grandmother now has an adblocker, it makes display ads less enticing.
-While there is an opportunity to make passive income from it, you will need a 100s of thousands of visitors to make a standalone business from this revenue channel.
+While there is an opportunity to make passive income from it, you will need a hundreds of thousands of visitors to make a standalone business from this revenue channel.
 Be sure to check out Google's online calculator to understand the potential of display ads.
 Despite it's relatively low upside, it remains the easiest way to monetize.

 Instead of installing Adsense and letting Google provide you with advertisers, you can source your own and bake your ads into your content more naturally.
 Below is an example of how a programmatic SEO site for beaches shows an ad after every 2-6 beach on their list, and also uses an 'Advertise' CTA in their navbar to attract potential advertisers.
 Using Finsweet's CMS combine attribute, you can accomplish the below by combining a collection for ads with another collection.